Soil fertility: Colonial impacts on soil depletion

-Soil Depletion and Enslavement
+Soil depletion and enslavement

 As historian David Silkenat explains, the goals of Southern plantation and slave owners, instead of measuring productivity based on outputs per acre, were to maximize the amount of labor that could be extracted from the enslaved workforce.
 The landscape was seen as disposable, and the African slaves were seen as expendable.
-Once these Southern farmers forced slaves to leach soils and engage in mass deforestation, they would discard the land and move towards more fertile prospects.
+Once these Southern farmers forced slaves to engage in mass deforestation, they would discard the land and move towards more fertile prospects.
 The forced slave practices created extensive destruction on the land.
 The environmental impact included draining swamps, clearing forests for monocropping and fuel steamships, and introducing invasive species, all leading to fragile ecosystems.
 In the aftermath, these ecosystems left hillsides eroded, rivers clogged with sterile soil, and extinction of native species.
 Silkenat summarizes this phenomenon of the relationship between enslavement and soil, "Although typically treated separately, slavery and the environment naturally intersect in complex and powerful ways, leaving lasting effects from the period of emancipation through modern-day reckonings with racial justice…the land too fell victim to the slave owner's lash".

 Global Soil Depletion

 One of the most widespread occurrences of soil depletion as of 2008 is in tropical zones where nutrient content of soils is low.
 The depletion of soil has affected the state of plant life and crops in agriculture in many countries.
-In the Middle East for example, many countries find it difficult to grow produce because of droughts, lack of soil, and lack of irrigation.
-The Middle East has three countries that indicate a decline in crop production, the highest rates of productivity decline are found in hilly and dryland areas.
+In the Middle East for example, many countries find it difficult to grow produce because of drought, lack of soil (soil erosion), and lack of irrigation.
+The Middle East has three countries that indicate a decline in crop production, the highest rates of productivity decline being found in hilly and dryland areas.

-Many countries in Africa also undergo a depletion of fertile soil.
-In regions of dry climate like Sudan and the countries that make up the Sahara Desert, droughts and soil degradation is common.
-Cash crops such as teas, maize, and beans require a variety of nutrients in order to grow healthy.
+Many countries in Africa also undergo a depletion of fertile soil, in particular in sub-Saharan Africa (Sahel) under high population pressure.
+In regions of arid climate like Sudan and the countries that make up the Sahara Desert, droughts and soil degradation are common, aggravated by badly-adapted agricultural practices.
+Cash crops such as teas, maize, and beans require a high variety and quantity of nutrients in order to grow healthy and sustain population growth.
 Soil fertility has declined in the farming regions of Africa and the use of artificial and natural fertilizers has been used to regain the nutrients of ground soil.